danielkorzekwa/tennis-player-compare/doc/glicko2_tennis_skills/glicko2_tennis_skills.md

 given the probabilities of winning a point by both players are known at this stage.

-The following example ([source code](https://github.com/danielkorzekwa/tennis-probability-calculator/blob/master/src/test/scala/dk/tennisprob/TennisProbFormulaCalcTest.scala)) presents how to calculate game, set, tiebreak and match probabilities in Scala with the [Tennis Probability Ccalculator] (https://github.com/danielkorzekwa/tennis-probability-calculator) library
+The following example ([source code](https://github.com/danielkorzekwa/tennis-probability-calculator/blob/master/src/test/scala/dk/tennisprob/TennisProbFormulaCalcTest.scala)) presents how to calculate game, set, tiebreak and match probabilities in Scala with the [Tennis Probability Ccalculator] (https://github.com/danielkorzekwa/tennis-probability-calculator)

 	//Player 1 probability on serve = 0.7
 	//Player 2 probability on serve = 0.6